neo4jrb/activegraph/docs/ActiveNode.rst

 ActiveNode is the ActiveRecord replacement module for Rails.
 Its syntax should be familiar for ActiveRecord users but has some unique qualities.

-To use ActiveNode, include Neo4j::ActiveNode in a class.
+To use ActiveNode, include ActiveGraph::ActiveNode in a class.

 .. code-block:: ruby

     class Post
-      include Neo4j::ActiveNode
+      include ActiveGraph::ActiveNode
     end

 Properties
 ----------

-All properties for Neo4j::ActiveNode objects must be declared (unlike neo4j-core nodes).
+All properties for ActiveGraph::ActiveNode objects must be declared (unlike neo4j-core nodes).
 Properties are declared using the property method which is the same as attribute from the active_attr gem.

 Example:

 .. code-block:: ruby

     class Post
-      include Neo4j::ActiveNode
+      include ActiveGraph::ActiveNode
       property :title
       property :text, default: 'bla bla bla'
       property :score, type: Integer, default: 0